bjuvensjo/Backbone.ModelExtensions/README.md

         ]
     };

-    // Optionally specifies models and collections to use var myObjectScheme = {
+    // Optionally, specify models and collections to use var myObjectScheme = {
         model: Backbone.Model.extend({}),
         addresses: {